-Air purifiers are the most obvious product to use HEPA filtration.
+Air purifiers are the most obvious product to use HEPA filters.
 They make life easier for consumers with upper respiratory conditions, allergies, and persistent home odors.
-Many people choose to use air purifiers not just to relieve existing symptoms, however, but to generate cleaner, better smelling air.
-HEPA filtration only traps a limited amount of, since odors are carried by particles but for the most part are smaller than .3 microns.
-Look for a HEPA filter that works alongside HEPA to remove odor and gases.
+Many people choose to use air purifiers not just to relieve existing symptoms, however, but to generate cleaner, better-smelling air.
+HEPA filters do not provide you with any odor-fighting ability.
+So find a filter that works alongside HEPA to remove odor and gases.
 We suggest an activated carbon filter to remove stubborn odor.

-Vacuum cleaners collect dirt through suction, and the suction process requires the machine to send the air it pulls in back into the environment.
-Top of the line vacuum cleaners use HEPA filters to keep collected dirt and dust inside the machine.
-By keeping the tiny particles inside rather than letting them enter the recirculation process, vacuums act as a temporary air purifier.
-Vacuums with HEPA filters leave rooms cleaner, from the carpets you walk onto the air you breathe.
+Vacuum cleaners collect dirt through suction.
+And, the suction process requires the machine to send the air it pulls in back into the environment.
+Top of the line vacuum cleaners use HEPA to keep collected dirt and dust inside the machine.
+Kind of like a mini purifier.
+Vacuums with these filters leave rooms cleaner, from the carpets you walk onto the air you breathe.

 Home HVAC systems are filtration systems that go into a home’s existing air conditioning and heating systems.
-Ventilation systems cycle air through the entire home, adding HEPA to HVAC turns the entire system into a massive air purifier.
-While it isn’t as efficient as a freestanding air purifier for an individual room, it does process a greater volume of air and improves air quality in the entire house.
-The HEPA filter plays the same role in an HVAC that it does in a free standing air purifier.
-The only drawback is that HVAC systems require stronger fans than regular ventilation systems because the system is forcing the air through the filter, and not just empty vents.
+Ventilation systems cycle air through the entire home.
+Thus, adding HEPA to HVAC turns the entire system into a massive air purifier.
+They are not as efficient as a freestanding air purifier for an individual room.
+But they do process a greater volume of air and improve air quality in the entire house.
+HEPA plays the same role in an HVAC that it does in a free standing air purifier.

 Cars cycle air through an air conditioner and heater.
-Specialized HEPA filters fit into many cars’ filtration systems, which then gives the occupants fresh, filtered air whenever they drive.
+Specialized HEPA filters fit into many cars’ HVAC systems, which then gives the occupants fresh, filtered air whenever they drive.
 Since highways are full of toxic car emissions, car filters help many users breathe easier during long commutes.
-HEPA filters also help scrub the air passengers breathe on almost every commercial aircraft.
+HEPA also helps scrub the air passengers breathe on almost every commercial aircraft.

 Are Some HEPA Filters Better than Others?

 The short answer to this question is: yes.
-We talked about this briefly in the sections above, but there are many different HEPA filters from many different manufacturers.
-They use different web patterns to most efficiently trap particles, advanced materials that attract irritants, and even different shapes to maximize filtration time.
+We talked about this briefly in the sections above, but there are many different filters from many different manufacturers.
+They use different web patterns to trap particles and advanced materials that attract irritants.
+They even create different shapes to maximize filtration time.
 For the most part, the larger the filter the longer it lasts.
 HEPA filters in purifiers like the stellar and affordable Honeywell 50250 and Austin Air Healthmate seem to last forever.
 Also, look for a purifier with a good pre filter, it will also help extend your filter’s life by preventing premature clogging.

 A great filter doesn’t always equal a wonderful product.
-Even if you’ve found an air purifier or vacuum with a high quality filter, you need to do some more investigation.
+Even if you’ve found an air purifier or vacuum with a high-quality filter, you need to do some more investigation.
 The filter’s housing is very important, as is the machine that surrounds it.
-You can have the best HEPA filter on the market, but if the supporting product is shoddy, look elsewhere.
+You can have the best filter on the market, but if the supporting product is shoddy, look elsewhere.

 Filters rely on fans in order to work.
 It takes more pressure to force air through the filter than empty space.
 If air can find an alternate route, it will take it.
 A slight gap or crack around the filter renders strong fans and good filters are useless.
-If the filter is not properly sealed, the majority of the air will go around rather than through the filter.
+If the purifier’s design doesn’t seal the filter, the majority of the air will sneak around the filter.
 It takes exacting construction standards to seal a replaceable filter into a product.
 Cheap products often fail to thoroughly seal the path between the fan and the filter, which ruins the entire process.

-As great as HEPA filters are, they function best as part of a team.
-The best air purifiers use anywhere from three to five different filtration steps.
-By filtering out large particles before they can reach the HEPA filter, you increase the filter’s lifespan.
-HEPA filters are meant to catch small particles, so multi-stage filtration allows them to function at peak capacity.
+As great as HEPA is, filters function best as part of a team.
+The best air purifiers use anywhere from three to five different steps.
+By filtering out large particles before they can reach the HEPA media, you increase the filter’s lifespan.
+HEPA catches small particles, so multi-stage filtration allows them to function at peak capacity.

 HEPA certification is a standard, but it’s a pretty basic standard.
 It gives consumers a place to start when analyzing a potential purchase.
-Unfortunately, many products with HEPA filters are relatively ineffective, and consumers need to review a product carefully to be sure you’re paying for true HEPA filter.
+Unfortunately, many products with HEPA in the name are mostly junk.
+Thus, you really need to review a product carefully to be sure you’re paying for true HEPA filter.
 Not just HEPA style or HEPA inspired.

-Although many products use HEPA filtration, few need to live up to the same standards as air purifiers.
-While clean air is important wherever you go, many air purifier owner’s need extremely clean air in order to live normal lives.
-HEPA labeling may be enough to let you know a car’s air filter will work well, but air purifiers require more attention and multiple stages of filtration.
+Although many products use HEPA filters, few need to live up to the same standards as air purifiers.
+While clean air is important, many air purifier owner’s need extremely clean air in order to live normal lives.
 HEPA is only one of those steps, even if it is the most thorough.